 As you’d imagine, the name Painted Canyon comes from the many colors of rock you’ll discover along the way.
 Some of our favorites were the pink quartz, the purple rocks and the huge areas that look like they were splotched by black and white paint.

 The Painted Canyon trail is a really easy descent down with only two short ladders to contend with.
-There was a broken rung on each of the ladders, but the kids were light enough that they could step on the broken rungs and use them normally, so that turned out to be a non-issue.
+There was a broken rung on each ladder, so we took our time and helped the kids through this section.
+For us, it turned out to be manageable, but it’s worth checking each ladder carefully before using it.

-We all had a ton of fun on the Ladder Canyon & Painted Canyon Trail – it’s one of the best hikes in Palm Springs.
-It’s a unique and beautiful hike, I’m glad we didn’t avoid it due to the perceived level of danger.
+We all had a ton of fun on the Ladder Canyon and Painted Canyon Trail, and it ended up being one of our favourite hikes near Palm Springs.
+It’s such a unique and beautiful hike, and I’m glad we didn’t avoid it because of our initial safety concerns.
 Everyone needs to make their own risk assessment based on their family’s own capabilities, but it was well within our kid’s skill levels.

 The Ladder Canyon and Painted Canyon Trail Hike Statistics